JOHNNYMACONNY/ybf-studio/docs/debugging_guide.md

 ---

 ## Purpose
-Comprehensive guide for debugging common issues and resolving errors in the AudioServiceApp development process.
+Comprehensive guide for debugging common issues and resolving errors in the YBF Studio development process.

 ---